 2014, are enclosed as Annexure 8 to the Board''s report.

 Business Responsibility Report

-mandated inclusion of the Business Responsibility
+2015 (''Regulations'') mandates inclusion of the Business Responsibility

 As in the previous years, this year too, we are publishing only the

 statutory disclosures in the print version of the Annual Report.